akuhara/MC3deconv/README.md

 More details can be found in [the paper by T. Akuhara (currently in revision)].

+### Terms of use
+* Please cite the following paper when you publish an article or making presentation using this method.
+* Also, make it clear that where readers or audiences can download this program package: you may put the link to the Github repository (https://github.com/akuhara/MC3deconv).

 ### Limitations so far

 * This method can recover both radial (R) and vertical (Z) components of Green's functions in theory.
 However, our experience suggest that the estimated Z-component is not so reliable as the R-component.